 First Class Lounge SydneyView text

-Marc designed the Qantas First Class Lounges in the Sydney and Melbourne international terminals in parallel with the development of his design for the interiors of the Qantas A380 aircraft.
+Marc designed the Qantas First Class Lounges in the Sydney and Melbourne international terminals in tandem with the development of his design for the interiors of the Qantas A380 aircraft.

 The concept behind the development of the lounges was to reintroduce some of the style and glamour of the early years of aviation.